Phanabani/floodgate/docs/config.md

 ### (root)

-Fields in the root JSON object.
+Fields in the root YAML object.

 | Key                    | Value                                                                                     |
 |------------------------|-------------------------------------------------------------------------------------------|